The Sacred Book of the Werewolf: Plot

-She is still, in Pelevin, an immortal spirit who reincarnates into a luxury prostitute, in Moscow, for example, in the 1990s, after the dissolution of the USSR.
+In Pelevin's novel she is an immortal spirit who reincarnates into a luxury prostitute, in Moscow, in the 1990s, after the dissolution of the USSR.
 Always precise in his details, the writer lends both human female and animal features to his heroine.
 She wears stiletto heels, but gives free rein to her instincts as a hen-hunter.
 She is asexual, without a reproductive system.
 But her clients are deceived mainly because she manages to suggest, in the form of a hallucination, a sexual relationship that does not take place.
-She is of a rare beauty, with very small breasts, because of her delicacy, the color of her hair.
-But its main attribute is its red tail which can become more or less large in the same way as the phallus of a man, depending on the sexual hallucination to be provoked.
-At times during the story, we can see androgynous characteristics in his image, but it is rather, as Isabelle Després notes, a superior form of human being that allows him to use his beauty to achieve a form of hyper sexuality.
-We can still see the superman of which Nietzsche speaks, realized in a woman.
+She is of a rare beauty, because of her delicacy and the color of her hair, with very small breasts.
+But her main attribute is her red tail which can become more or less large in the same way as the phallus of a man, depending on the sexual hallucination to be provoked.
+At times during the story, we can see androgynous characteristics in her image, but it is rather, a superior form of human being that allows her to use her beauty to achieve a form of hyper sexuality.
+We can see the superman of which Nietzsche speaks, realized in a woman.

-Victor Pelevin's most tender, simple and sad novel, devoid of acute relevance and therefore almost impervious to the current of time, according to some literary critics the best love story in his oeuvre.
+Victor Pelevin's most tender, simple and sad novel, devoid of acute relevance and therefore almost impervious to the current of time, is according to some literary critics the best love story in his oeuvre.
 The relationship of the main characters - a foxy werewolf named A Huli and a "werewolf in uniform," a young FSB general - unfolds against the backdrop of a pinching impoverishment of the Russian land, the collapse of the usual (though far from flawless) way of life.
-Lyrical and musical (not by chance that the first edition of the book in Russia was accompanied by a disc of music tracks played in the novel) and truly touching "Holy Book of the Werewolf".
+Lyrical and musical (not by chance that the first edition of the book in Russia was accompanied by a disc of music tracks played in the novel) and truly touching "Sacred Book of the Werewolf".

 The feminine principle of wisdom, of the soul of the world takes the form here of the sexual energy on which A Huli feeds to live eternally.
-Published in English in 2008.